What to Expect

 Therapy is a proactive decision to improve your life, help yourself, and a proactive choice to build improved relationships with yourself and others.

-When people seek counseling with me I realize it can be scary and worrisome.
+When people seek counseling with us, we realize it can be scary and worrisome.
 A therapeutic relationship is one that needs to be safe, comfortable, and supportive.
-I will do my best to respect and honor your trust.
+We will do my best to respect and honor your trust.